 In these fast-paced days of modern and agile software development, teams want to reduce waste.
 Wasted time is a frustrating experience, but it also comes with financial cost and opportunity cost.
 It costs money, and the tester could have spent their time more productively, adding value somewhere else.

 Advantages of Smoke Testing

 Let's dive deeper into the advantages of smoke testing.

 Smoke Testing Is Fast and Effective

 The idea behind smoke testing is that the test suite is fast, and that it focuses on the major functionalities of the application.
-As such, smoke testing provides quick feedback about the most important bits of the system.
+As such, smoke testing provides quick feedback about the basic functionality or the most important bits of the system.

 Smoke Testing Is Flexible

 Smoke tests can easily evolve over time.
 Because the test suite should remain minimal, the team can add, remove, or modify smoke tests easily.
 If the expected outcome of a functionality changes, there won't be hundreds of tests to update.
 If the team wants to add a new functionality to the smoke tests, it shouldn't be too much work.